nateburton11/BurtonNathanResume/docs/index.md

 _Bachelors in Business Analytics, Minor in Finance_

-- Advance knowledge in Excel, including Vlookup and Pivot tables
+- Advanced knowledge in Excel, including Vlookup and Pivot tables
 - Capable in SQL, R, and proficient in Python
 - Data visualization skills in Tableau and Power BI